-The major entry, establishment and spread pathway identified for European canker was that imported apples would be infected or contaminated with the fungus without showing any symptoms followed by spore release in Australia infecting host plants.
-The proposed risk management measure is to only allow export from pest free places of production.
-Pest freedom would require an autumn survey to confirm freedom.
+The major entry, establishment and spread pathway identified for European canker is that imported apples would be infected or contaminated with the fungus without showing any symptoms followed by spore release in Australia infecting host plants.
+The proposed risk management measure is to allow export only from pest free places of production.
+Pest freedom would require a winter inspection of orchards before pruning of trees to confirm freedom.
 Detection of European canker would result in suspension of exports in that orchard/block for the coming season.
 Reinstatement would require eradication of the disease, confirmed by inspection.